-When you’re dealing with how to water any type of succulents, the theory of less is more is the best route.
+When you’re dealing with how to water any type of succulent, the theory of less is more is the best route.
 Because aloe vera plants derive from a hot and dry climate, it’s best to keep their watering down to once a month.

 To remember when your aloe vera plant needs to be watered, you’ll either want to pick one day of each month to water it, such as the first of the month, or you’ll need to keep track of when you watered your aloe vera.

 Since aloe vera likes to have its soil dry out completely, it may take you a little while to make sure the soil is evenly wet if you’re using some sort of potting soil, such as cactus soil.

-If you’re using a gritty mix, the water will find its way into each crack and crevice, where are with potting and or cactus soil, they tend to get compacted, making the soil seem as though it’s all wet, when in fact the middle of the soil, is still dry.
+If you’re using a gritty mix, the water will find its way into each crack and crevice, whereas, with potting and or cactus soil, they tend to get compacted, making the soil seem as though it’s all wet, when in fact the middle of the soil, is still dry.